hungyipu/hungyipu.github.io/lecture/GR.md

   3. [Einstein for everyone (course website by Prof. John D. Norton at University of Pittsburgh)](http://www.pitt.edu/~jdnorton/teaching/HPS_0410/index.html)
 ---
 ### week 1 (9/14)
-**overview of GR, spacetime geometry, inertial frame and Lorentz transformation, Coordinate and Lorentz invariance, units**
+**overview of SR (Special Relativity) and GR (General Relativity), spacetime geometry, inertial frame and Lorentz transformation, Coordinate and Lorentz invariance, units**

 *references mentioned during this lecture:*
 1. `"Flatland: A Romance of Many Dimensions"` by Edwin A. Abbott